magicalbrad/cincyfcm/README.md

 If you're technically inclined, you can do a pull request to add or change your page.
 Otherwise, just contact me with the requested changes and I'll take care of it.

+## Technical Details
+This is a simple website generated using [Eleventy](https://www.11ty.dev/) and hosted by [Netlify](https://www.netlify.com/).
+Any changes committed to the master brach here are automatically deployed to the live site: <https://www.cincyfcm.org>.